 - Bookworm: Paige is picked on because she loves to read a lot.
 It's not the kids who tease her, but also the adults.
 Her grandfather is the only one who accepts her.

 - Contrived Coincidence: When Scheherazade sends the lamp to a random time and place in the future, it happens to appear right next to Paige.

-- Generation Xerox: In the end Paige meets a boy named Alan who is implied to be Aladdin's descendent.
+- Generation Xerox: In the end, Paige meets a boy named Alan who is implied to be Aladdin's descendant.
 May also be a Replacement Love Interest.

 - Heel-Face Brainwashing: Scheherazade is wished good in the end.

 - Limited Animation: One of the movie's biggest flaws.
 There are times where certain sequences are repeated multiple times.

 - Make Wrong What Once Went Right: In changing things back to the way they're supposed to be, the heroes make the world worse.

 - Off Model

 - Redhead In Green: Scheherazade seems to have a green motif.

 - Stupid Evil: Scheherazade transports the lamp to the future, where she thinks no one will find it.

 - Title Drop